top of page

 Rectangle 36

-After the team has created the vision statement, we have provided a futuristic scenario.
-We asked our stakeholders to discuss what do we think our customers see, feel, think and do in the event.
-From the conversation we prioritise the business values and elaborate guiding principles using the phrase below.
+After the team developed the vision statement, I introduced a future-focused scenario.
+Stakeholders were then asked to explore what customers would see, feel, think, and do in that context.
+From these discussions, we prioritised key business values and translated them into guiding principles using the framework below.

 “Our customers service will meet the core value of _______ when we __________”